Skip to main content

 3. Benefits

-Next, calculate and add the employer’s contribution to mandatory, non-mandatory, and fringe benefits such as:
+Next, calculate the total cost of employee benefits including contributions to mandatory, non-mandatory, and fringe benefits such as:

 • Health insurance